CLOSED FOR CHRISTMAS! Details

 The PRO-1100 uses 12 ink tanks installed in the front bay, as follows:

-PFI-4100 series inks: These include improved black density and scratch resistance over the PFI-1000 series, enhancing longevity, especially in fine art and glossy prints.
+PFI-4100 series inks: These include slightly improved black density and scratch resistance over the PFI-1000 series, enhancing longevity, especially in fine art and glossy prints.

 Confusingly, the inks for the Canon Pro-1100 are the "PFI-4100" series whereas the inks for the Canon Pro-4100 are the "PFI-1100" series.
 Just something to watch out for when buying inks.